 WOMEN ARE GROUNDED IN COMMUNITY AND MAKE THE BEST ADVOCATES

-NOW WE FACE NEW CHALLENGES
+WE FACE NEW CHALLENGES

-Abolishing our Permanent Early Voting List (PEVL) and purges of voters (SB1485)
+Abolished the Permanent Early Voting List (PEVL) and purges of voters (SB1485)

 And other suppression tactics

 Thank you for your support.
-Donate today.

 Jaynie Parrish, Executive Director